astronomer/docs/astro/airflow-api.md

 :::info

-Airflow REST API version 1.0 provides the latest functionality and is considered a stable version.
-Airflow REST API updates are released with Airflow releases and don’t have a separate release cycle.
-To take advantage of specific Airflow REST API functionality, you might need to upgrade the Airflow version used by your organization.
+Updates to the Airflow REST API are released in new Airflow versions and don’t have a separate release cycle.
+To take advantage of specific Airflow REST API functionality, you might need to upgrade Astro Runtime.
+See [Upgrade Runtime](upgrade-runtime.md).

 Airflow REST API updates aren't removed from their associated Airflow version after they are released.

 :::